 Please Note: Information about Discover Student Loans has been collected independently by Bankrate.com.
 The issuer did not provide the details, nor is it responsible for their accuracy.

 In addition to its well-known credit card products, Discover offers a range of competitive private student loan options.
-Low rates, no fees and a cash reward for good grades* make Discover’s student loans worth consideration.
+Low rates and no fees make Discover’s student loans worth consideration.

 Discover is best for high-performing students or those looking to fund multiple years of school.

 Discover is an online lender that offers private student loans and loan consolidation to borrowers throughout the nation.
-It covers up to 100 percent of school-certified college and graduate school costs (aggregate loan limits apply).
+It covers up to 100 percent of school-certified college and graduate school costs minus other financial aid (aggregate loan limits apply).

 One standout feature of this lender is that it offers a cash reward for borrowers who get a 3.0 GPA (or equivalent) in any academic period covered by their loan.
 That’s a bonus for any student looking to get rewarded for performing well in school.*